vertexproject/synapse/docs/synapse/devopsguide.rst

 Example Deployment
 ~~~~~~~~~~~~~~~~~~

-The following examples walks through deploying an example Synapse deployment ( based on :ref:`deploymentguide` ), but
+The following examples walk through deploying an example Synapse deployment ( based on :ref:`deploymentguide` ), but
 inside of a managed Kubernetes cluster managed by Digital Ocean.
 This deployment makes a few assumptions:

   Synapse Deployment Guide